Roads in the United Kingdom: Early modern era

 The first legislated control in England was introduced under the Highways Act 1555.
 Road rates were introduced in England and Wales in the 17th century.
 The first turnpike road, whereby travellers paid tolls to be used for road upkeep, was authorised by the Highways Act 1663 for a section of the Great North Road in Hertfordshire.
 The first turnpike trust was established by the Parliament of England through a Turnpike Act in 1706.
 Scotland continued to maintain its own Parliament until the Acts of Union 1707, when the two parliaments merged to form the Kingdom of Great Britain.

 In the second half of the 18th century, turnpike trusts became numerous, with trusts also set up in Wales and lowland Scotland.
 This expansion was facilitated by the ability to use mortgages to fund the work.
 By 1821 there were 18000 mi of turnpike roads in England, with 1,000 trusts by 1845.

 Also, in England, the process of land owners enclosing land had been happening since medieval times.
 During the 17th century a practice developed of obtaining authorisation by Act of Parliament.
 The statutory process included the appointment of enclosure commissioners.
 Commissioners were given authorisation to replace old roads and country lanes with new roads that were wider and straighter than those they replaced.
 Straight roads of early origin, if not Roman were probably enclosure roads.
 They were established in the period between 1750 and 1850.

 The high cost of tolls, on the turnpikes, caused social unrest in Wales.
 A protest against the tolls that became known as the Rebecca Riots took place, in Wales, between 1839 and 1843.
 The riots ceased after some ringleaders, John Jones (Shoni Sguborfawr) and David Davies (Dai'r Cantwr), were convicted and transported to Australia.
-Following several attempts at reform, detrunking began in the 1860s with the last trust ending in 1885.
+Following several attempts at reform, detrunking began in the 1860s, with the last trust ending in 1885.
 The protests prompted several reforms, including a royal commission into the question of toll roads.

-The growing popularity of cycling also prompted calls for road improvements, with the Cyclists' Touring Club and National Cyclists' Union pooling resources to form the Roads Improvement Association in October 1886; this focused on producing technical literature distributed to highways boards and surveyors to promote improved construction and maintenance methods.
+The growing popularity of cycling also prompted calls for road improvements, with the Cyclists' Touring Club and National Cyclists' Union pooling resources to form the Roads Improvement Association in October 1886.
+This focused on producing technical literature distributed to highways boards and surveyors to promote improved construction and maintenance methods.
 The Local Government Act 1888 created borough and county councils with responsibility for maintaining the major roads.

-After complaints about the first tram companies damaging the road surface, Parliament introduced the Tramways Act 1870, making tram companies responsible for the maintenance of the shared surface of the tramway and several feet either side, as a condition of being granted a licence.
+In 1870, after complaints about the first tram companies damaging the road surface, Parliament introduced the Tramways Act 1870 (33 & 34 Vict. c.
+78), making tram companies responsible for the maintenance of the shared surface of the tramway and several feet either side, as a condition of being granted a licence.
 This was a popular move as maintenance was removed from the public purse.
 The local authority could also purchase the whole line at a later date at a discount, or force the tram company to reinstate the road.